nimiq/qr-scanner/README.md

     // do something with QrScanner
 });
 ```
-- use `qr-scanner.umd.min.js` for direct usage as non-module script
+- use the [UMD build](https://github.com/umdjs/umd) `qr-scanner.umd.min.js` for direct usage as non-module script
 ```html
 <script src="path/to/qr-scanner.umd.min.js"></script>
 <script>